AllanOtieno254/My-resume/README.md

- for this one has to create it with CANVA(drawing site) and then link it via GitHub #my resume
+ for this template of RESUME one has to create it with CANVA(drawing site),Then copy the link from the drawing in canva and then link it via GitHub (paste link in GitHub) #my resume